ericrogler/Green-Book/Chapters/Z004_Management_101.md

 ### **Attention Economy**

-The amount of type a student can focus on is dependent on many factors, such as their age, disposition, and personality.
+The amount of time a student can focus depends on many factors, such as age, disposition, and personality.

 Generally speaking, the younger students are, the less time they can maintain focus before needing a break.
 A common rule of thumb is a younger student's *maximum* attention span is 2 to 3 times their age (e.g. 13 years old = 26-39 minutes) before a short break is needed.
 The [**Pomodoro technique**](https://www.pomodorotechnique.com/) is one example of a management method capitalizing on attention spans.

 Since 2020 and COVID, there is a proliferation of short-form content, like TikTok videos and YouTube shorts.
 Due to their implementation of highly optimized psychological techniques to get your time, which are also found in similar apps and software, maintaining focus in a classroom is set to Hard mode by default.
 It’s not impossible, but you’re starting off at a hefty disadvantage.
 Rather than demonize this software, it may help you, as a teacher, to figure out *why* these methods grab attention so effectively and see if you can use that in teaching.

-If a student wants to learn something, there are a myriad of ways to try and learn something–which can happen while you’re teaching.
+If a student wants to learn something, they'll at least try to learn something–which may not be what you're teaching.
 It’s not always a case of the student intentionally doing something bad, but something else caught their attention more at the time or they got confused on something and are now acting out.

-Fighting for attention can be remedied with some of these techniques.
-They may not work perfectly and their effects vary, but it’s significantly better than *not* using any of them.
+**Fighting for attention can be remedied with some of these techniques.** They may not work perfectly and their effects vary, but it’s significantly better than *not* using any of them.

 - Keep an overall level of focus (look up “utilization rate”) at 85% to 90%.
     - Some mental wandering, breaks, and loss of focus midway from students should be expected and accounted for.